Removing checkout fields in WooCommerce is one of the fastest ways to simplify your store’s checkout and reduce cart abandonment.

 On the Elementor panel, you’ll get editing options for each section.

-It means you can only adjust the field size from complete to half or one-half.
+It means you can only adjust the field size from full to half (one-half).

 Make sure to save the changes to update your checkout page.